 - Precious metals must be physically held in a depository in your IRA’s name.
 This protects the tax-advantaged status of the assets.

-- Some IRA custodians, like Advanta IRA, have relationships with depository facilities for precious metal storage.
+- Some IRA administrators, like Advanta IRA, have relationships with depository facilities for precious metal storage.

 - Not all precious metals are permissible assets in gold IRAs.
 Know the rules for IRA approved precious metals before you invest.

-- When you sell precious metals owned by your IRA, all income is deposited directly into the account on a tax-sheltered basis.
+- If you decide to sell any precious metals owned by your IRA, all income is deposited directly into the account on a tax-sheltered basis.

 - You can take a distribution of your precious metals—but if you do so before you reach retirement age, you’ll pay tax and early distribution penalties.